draconisPW/PWMAngband/docs/dungeon.rst

 Level and object feelings
 -------------------------

 Unless you have disabled the option to get feelings you will get a message upon entering a dungeon giving you a general feel of how dangerous that level is.

-The possible messages are :
+The possible messages are:

-1 - "This seems a quiet, peaceful place"
+  * 1 - "This seems a quiet, peaceful place"
-2 - "This seems a tame, sheltered place",
+  * 2 - "This seems a tame, sheltered place"
-3 - "This place seems reasonably safe",
+  * 3 - "This place seems reasonably safe"
-4 - "This place does not seem too risky",
+  * 4 - "This place does not seem too risky"
-5 - "You feel nervous about this place",
+  * 5 - "You feel nervous about this place"
-6 - "You feel anxious about this place",
+  * 6 - "You feel anxious about this place"
-7 - "This place seems terribly dangerous",
+  * 7 - "This place seems terribly dangerous"
-8 - "This place seems murderous",
+  * 8 - "This place seems murderous"
-9 - "Omens of death haunt this place",
+  * 9 - "Omens of death haunt this place"

 This feeling depends only on the monsters present in the dungeon when you first enter it.
 It will not get reduced to safer feeling as you kill monsters neither will it increase if new ones are summoned.
 This feeling also depends on your current dungeon depth.
 A dungeon you feel nervous about at 2000' is way more dangerous than a murderous one